 Attention deficit hyperactive disorder (ADHD) is one of the most common childhood disorders, and it continues into adulthood.
 Researchers still aren’t sure exactly what causes it, but both genetic and environmental factors are believed to play major roles.

-Treatments for ADHD include medications, therapy, and educational programs that focus on keeping symptoms under control.
-While there is no cure, it can be more manageable with understanding and the right coping tools.
+Treatments for ADHD include medications, therapy, and educational programs that focus on managing symptoms.
+While there is currently no cure, it may be more manageable with the right coping tools.

 These podcasts certainly fit the bill, and might offer some helpful strategies that you can apply in your daily life.

 On ADDitude, high profile ADHD experts help you tackle family life, education, and work life, and offer advice on how to manage your symptoms.
 Unlike other podcasts, the format is more interactive.
 The questions come from adults with ADHD and parents whose children have it.
 You can participate by registering for the live webinar.
 Listen here.